WHenderson/stores-mono/packages/stores-base/README.TYPEDOC.md

 As a natural result, when mixing svelte stores and `@crikey/stores`, execution order will not be strictly FIFO.

 ### Unlimited dependencies
-To avoid erroneous recalculations, {@link derive | derived} store types keep track of which inputs are being recalculated (see _Premature evaluation_ below). `@crikey/stores-base` determines the most efficient approach to this problem based on the number of inputs required.
+To avoid erroneous recalculations, {@link derive} store types keep track of which inputs are being recalculated (see _Premature evaluation_ below). `@crikey/stores-base` determines the most efficient approach to this problem based on the number of inputs required.